MaastrichtU-IDS/cookiecutter-python-package/README.md

 cookiecutter https://github.com/MaastrichtU-IDS/cookiecutter-python-package
 ```

 3. Enter the requested information, then win!
-Remember, package names should only have letters, numbers, and underscores.
+Remember, package names should only have letters, numbers, and dashes.

 4. If you're working under version control, copy the repository into your folder tracked under git, commit the files, and push to your remote.